chatek87/yumby/README.md

 * Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams)
 <code> see: Utility.cs, RecipeSubMenu.cs</code>

+### development roadmap for the future:
+* Add edit/delete recipe functionality
+* Allow user to select several recipes to add to a *PRINTABLE* shopping list (written to text file)
+* Implement search recipesby ingredient feature